| || |

 A typical example is the ice-cream offered in different tastes.
 Chocolate is not "better" than lemon.

 It is quite common that, in horizontal differentiation, the supplier of many versions decide a unique price for all of them.
-Chocolate ice-creams cost as much as lemon ones.
+Chocolate ice-creams cost as much as lemon ones (even if the production cost may differ).
 Similarly, several variants of tastes or flavour are often offered at the same price.
 In restaurants, all desserts might be all priced at the same level.
 Some would say that in such cases the consumer is really free to express its preferences, as all alternatives cost the same.

 Another example of horizontal differentiation is represented by films: each film is different from the others, while the price of entry to cinema is always the same.
 This example shows that the internal organization of the differentiation space can be structured around "genres" and several similarity measures can be taken (e.g. two films having in common the film-maker, an actor, etc.), without being linear and continouos (nor too precise!).

-In such an environment, consumers can develop fairly different styles of comparision, with some spending large amount of time getting exposed and evaluating versions, talking with others and sharing judgments, while others drastically reducing the difficulty of the comparision through repurchase of very classical items.
+In such environments of mixed differentiation, consumers can develop fairly different styles of comparision, with some spending large amount of time getting exposed and evaluating versions, talking with others and sharing judgments, while others drastically reducing the difficulty of the comparision through repurchase of very classical items.

 Some consumer explore many alternatives, others try to reduce the number of the options to the the lowest possible.
 Some would analyse many features of every option, others would concentrate on the highest ranked features.
 Some would highlight many different levels for each axis of comparison, others would dychotomize in presence / absence of a certain characteristics.
 Some would keep into account several variables and "compensate" across weaknesses and strenghts, others would set minimal requirements independently for each variable, without comparison across axes.
 Those who follows the first of each abovementioned statements might be called as "highly sophisticated" consumers, those who follows all the second ones as "simplifiers", but many mixed cases can be constructed (in agent-based models) and observed (in the real world).
 Empirical surveys could try to see whether men and women are mainly "sophisticated" or "simplifiers" or - better - whether "sophisticated" and "simplifiers" are disproportionately present in gender-sensitive categories, possibly including age.
 For a wider discussion on consumer rules of this kind see here.